 All members of the Bard community are welcome to join the Bard Debate Union and participate in our campus events and activities.
 No prior debate experience is required and new members are welcome to join at any time!

 Students who are interested in participating in competitive debate activities (i.e., attending debate tournaments) are expected to abide by the following guidelines:

-1. Meetings and Practice.
-Team members are expected to attend weekly Monday night debate meetings AND at least one practice debate per week.
-Team members with a course conflict at this time should make specific arrangements with the debate coaching staff.
+1. Meetings and practice.
+Team members are expected to attend all debate team business meetings and at least one debate practice debate per week.
+Team members with a course conflict at meeting/practice time should make specific arrangements with the debate coaching staff.

-2. Research and Preparation.
+2. Research and preparation.
 Team members are expected to read the news regularly and to conduct independent research to prepare for tournaments.
 Team members should also be in the habit of conducting regular practice speeches, speech re-do’s, and speaking drills outside of designated team practice time.

 3. Confirming tournament participation.
 Team members must confirm their participation in a given tournament no later than the Monday prior to the tournament.
 Team members who cancel in the three days prior to the tournament jeopardize their eligibility to attend future tournaments.

 4. Notification of faculty.
 Team members are expected to notify their professors in writing (and to speak to them in person) if they intend to miss class for a debate tournament or debate-sponsored event.
 Team members are encouraged to do this as early in the semester as possible in order to receive approval from faculty members and make appropriate arrangements for make-up work.

 5. Qualification for individual tournaments.
 Where more students are interested in attending a tournament than spaces available, the coaching staff will choose participants based upon their records of attendance, competitive success, and service to the team.